 A group of Wireless Stations and a single Access Point, all using the same ID (SSID), form a Basic Service Set (BSS).

-Using the same SSID is essential.
-Devices with different SSIDs are unable to communicate with each other.
+Generally, using the same SSID is essential.
+Devices with different SSIDs are on different Wireless LANs, and may be unable to communicate with each other.